 Yellow Ribbon Program Schools for Post-9/11 Veterans

 The Yellow Ribbon Program is a provision of the Post-9/11 G.I.
 Bill that allows degree-granting colleges and universities to help qualifying veterans pay tuition costs exceeding the G.I.
 Bill’s usual cap for graduate, private or out-of-state institutions.
+The program is available at colleges and universities that offer a veterans-only scholarship, making them Yellow Ribbon schools.
 Under this arrangement, Yellow Ribbon schools can volunteer to pay up to 50% of the additional tuition and fees, and the Department of Veterans Affairs will match them dollar-for-dollar.
 So attending an institution that participates in the Yellow Ribbon Program means up to 100% of your tuition can be covered, even if that tuition is greater than the cap set by the Post-9/11 G.I.
 Bill.

 Take Advantage of the Yellow Ribbon Program!

 According to the Department of Veterans Affairs website, only veterans who are entitled to the maximum benefit rate (based on service requirements) may receive this funding.
 Therefore, you may be eligible if: